kaiusl/KLPlugins.RaceEngineer/NOTES.md

 ## Definite todos

-- [ ] Move database interactions to different thread
+- [ ] Move database interactions to different thread or use async
+  - [ ] Use separate thread with queue to push commands and then execute them as they come in.
+For queries maybe should use async
+  - [ ] Use sync with some assurance that previous interaction has finished, eg previous lap was inserted before next one is.
+Could use task as fields, do TaskRun and await before inserting next lap but how to synchronize between different accesses, queries and inserts?
+    - We don't care when exactly insert happen, but that they are in order.
+We do care that queries happen at some point and that they are also in order with.
+So we could have bunch of task fields and before any command await on all.
+    - If we pass some stuff to async function will it copy data (take a snapshot of passed data) or not?
+I assume is we pass reference values then not?
+  - [ ] Could we use events?
+Eg the event is triggered from outside the db class and the run on separate thread.
+  - [ ] Does SQLite have .ExecuteAsync methods?
+Yes, it does.
+- [ ] Use async to learn tyre pres models
 - [ ] Use machine learning to provide input tyre pressures.
   - [See more below...](#input-tyre-pressures)
 - [ ] Rework loading of previous data to be more representative of current condition.
   - [ ] How to handle not enough data?
 Widen requirements?
 Don't load?
 - [ ] Use broadcast data do detect race starts (it give session phase).
 Fall back to current crude method if broadcast data is not available
-- [ ] Detect ecu map changes mid lap, and add boolean to db, such laps should be excluded from fuel calculation.
-If change is to or from fuel save maps, should alse exlude from tyre pres calculations.
-- [ ] Add booleans (one per tyre) to db that this lap was puncture lap, it means that it should be exluded from tyre pressure calculation as the data is skewd.
 - [ ] Add graphical settings manager inside SimHub
 - [ ] Test performance.
     - First data update takes long (~100ms) but it's okay as nothing happend in game then.